warner/petmail/docs/mailbox.md

 Senders can compare the mailbox reachability data and public key of their peers, to determine if two peers might be the same.
-They cannot, however, usefully compare their STID and CID values (as these are different for each sender).
+They cannot, however, usefully compare their STID and CIDKey values (as these are different for each sender).
 Two distinct recipients who both use the same mailbox host will be indistinguishable by their correspondents.
-Alice and Bob have no way to prove that Alice's peer named "Carol" is the same as Bob's peer named "Carol", or peven that "Carol" and "Dave" are different people.
+Alice and Bob have no way to prove that Alice's peer named "Carol" is the same as Bob's peer named "Carol", or even that "Carol" and "Dave" are different people.
 This only helps if many recipients use the same mailbox service.

 ## Forward Secrecy